microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Coach/Solution-01.md

     ![Publish APIM Dev Portal](./images/Solution01_Publish_APIM_DevPortal_4.jpg)

 ### Scenario 02: Deploy an identity-secured AIS environment
 - Scenario 02: Students they can deploy the Bicep templates of the publicly-exposed AIS which can be found at [Student/Resources/Challenge-01/Scenario-02](../Student/Resources/Challenge-01/Scenario-02).
-Some parameter or variable values in the templates are blank, so the students need to fill these out.
+There might be some parameter or variable values that are missing, so the students need to fill these out.
   This would create the following:
   1. APIM
   1. Application Insights (workspace-based)
   1. Function App in Consumption plan

-  The students should be doing the following:
+  The students should have the following files:
-  - Create main.bicep - The main Bicep file.
+  - main.bicep - The main Bicep file.
 In there, you will reference the modules, define parameter values, and then pass those values as input to the modules.

-  - Then, create a folder entitled "module", then add several [Bicep modules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules) as follows:
+  - The rest of the deployments are organized into [Bicep modules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules) contained in the "module" folder, namely:

     - appInsights.bicep - Defines the Application Insights resource and should be the very first resource that need to be created.
 Make sure to define an [output parameter](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/outputs?tabs=azure-powershell) for the instrumentation key, which will then need to be passed as input into the Function App and APIM modules.